simioyin222/pizza-shop/README.md

 Describe: Pizza.prototype.calculateCost()

 ## Test 1
-Test: It should correctly calculate the cost of a small pizza with no toppings
+Test: It should return 0 if an invalid size is provided
-Code: "const myPizza = new Pizza([], "small"); myPizza.calculateCost();" Expected Output: "8"
+Code: "const myPizza = new Pizza(["cheese"], "invalidSize");" Expected Output: "0"